chinamike65/hugo-tuolesi/content/book2/book2en.md

 The Nanzhanbuzhou mentioned in the Buddhist scriptures refers to the earth we live in.
 There are more than 200 countries and a population of more than 7 billion.
 Each country has many tall buildings, trees, flowers, and gold and silver jewelry.
 All these must be visualized.
 Make offerings to Buddhas and Bodhisattvas.

-The blessings of offering to Manza are very big, and if you really visualize it, the blessings of making an offering to Manza are huge.
+The blessings of offering to Mandala are very big, and if you really visualize it, the blessings of making an offering to Mandala are huge.

 When we make offerings to Nanzhanbuzhou, we must especially visualize the Vajra seat in the middle of Nanzhanbuzhou.